Gearpro17/smart-inventory-system/README.md

 ## Overview

-The Smart Inventory & Reorder System is a web-based backend-driven application designed to manage product inventory, track stock movements, and proactively identify reorder needs based on configurable business rules.\
+The Smart Inventory & Reorder System is a web-based backend-driven application designed to manage product inventory, track stock movements, and proactively identify reorder needs based on configurable business rules.

-The project’s primary objective is not to build a feature-heavy UI, but to demonstrate correct backend architecture, strong separation of concerns, and centralized business logic, following Clean Architecture and SOLID principles.\
+The project’s primary objective is not to build a feature-heavy UI, but to demonstrate correct backend architecture, strong separation of concerns, and centralized business logic, following Clean Architecture and SOLID principles.

-All business decisions—such as stock validation, movement rules, and reorder calculations—are enforced exclusively in the backend, ensuring consistency, correctness, and testability regardless of the frontend consumer.\
+All business decisions such as stock validation, movement rules, and reorder calculations are enforced exclusively in the backend, ensuring consistency, correctness, and testability regardless of the frontend consumer.

 ## Project Goals